cyberjunky/3commas-cyber-bots/README.md

 ## Bot helper setup

-### Download
+### Download and install

 Download the zip file of the latest release [here](https://github.com/cyberjunky/3commas-cyber-bots/releases) or do a git clone.

 ```
+$ sudo apt install git
 $ git clone https://github.com/cyberjunky/3commas-cyber-bots.git
+$ cd 3commas-cyber-bots
+$ pip3 install -r requirements.txt
 ```

-### Install Python dependencies

-Run the following line in the terminal: `pip install -r requirements.txt`.

-Or run `setup.sh` script to install everything inside a Python Enviroment, also see below.
+Or as last step run `setup.sh` script to install everything inside a Python Enviroment, also see below. (for advanced users)

 ### Create user configuration

-Run manually
+Start the bot(s) you want to use e.g. for altrank, a config file with name of bot is created (ending in .ini)

 ```
-python3 ./altrank.py
+$ python3 ./altrank.py
 ```

 If your run `galaxyscore`,`altrank` or `watchlist` bot helper for the first time it will create default config file named `galaxyscore.ini`. `altrank.ini` or `watchlist.ini`.
 Edit it with the information below.